Published May 25, 2021 • 14 minute read

-It's tempting to liken the concept of risk management in business to health insurance, in that, its true worth is only made evident in the event something goes horribly wrong.
-There are several fundamental problems with this analogy, however.
+It's tempting to liken the concept of risk management in business to health insurance; its true worth is only evident if something goes wrong.
+However, there are several fundamental problems with this analogy.

-The following passage from the nonprofit trade association Project Management Institute's chief set of global standards, rules and guidelines informing the project management industry—The Project Management Body of Knowledge (PMBOK)—further expounds upon perhaps one of its core tenets: that risk management is more than just an attempt to prevent loss, it’s an opportunity for gain, too.
+The following passage from the nonprofit trade association Project Management Institute's chief set of global standards, rules, and guidelines informing the project management industry—The Project Management Body of Knowledge (PMBOK)—further expounds upon one of its core tenets: Risk management is more than just an attempt to prevent loss; it’s also an opportunity for gain:

 “Project risk is an uncertain event or condition that, if it occurs, has a positive or negative effect on one or more project objectives such as scope, schedule, cost, and quality,” it states.
 “A risk may have one or more causes and, if it occurs, may have one or more impacts.
 A cause may be a given or potential requirement, assumption, constraint, or condition that creates the possibility of negative or positive outcomes.
 For example, causes could include the requirement of an environmental permit to do work, or having limited personnel assigned to design the project.
 The risk is that the permitting agency may take longer than planned to issue a permit; or, in the case of an opportunity, additional developmental personnel may become available who can participate in design, and they can be assigned to the project.”

-Here are several startling statistics about risk management planning demonstrating its role as an imperative ingredient to overall profitability:
+Here are several startling statistics about risk management planning that demonstrate its role as an imperative ingredient to overall profitability:

-- 70% of companies report having at least one failed project in the last year.
-(KPMG New Zealand: Project Management Survey 2010)
+- 47% of companies report having at least one failed project in the last year (PMI's Pulse of the Profession 2021).

-To recap: High-performing organizations utilize risk management planning best practices; low-performing organizations fall victim to risk most often; the most common causes of project failure are all factors that are directly addressed in risk management planning best practices; and nearly 11% of all funds allocated to organizational projects are lost to inadequately planned-for risk events.
-That's 11% more than your (presumably) high-performing organization can, or should, afford.
+High-performing organizations typically utilize risk management planning best practices, while low-performing organizations often fall victim to risk.
+The most common causes of project failure are factors directly addressed in risk management planning best practices.

 Step One: Identify